gridsome/gridsome.org/docs/how-it-works.md

 ## Gridsome build
 The `gridsome build` prepares a project for **production**.
 This means it generates HTML files that are optimized and ready to be hosted and deployed on any FTP or static web host.

-> A production-ready build generates **SEO-friendly HTML of every page & route**, that loads the fastest possible way.
-After page is loaded it hydrates into a fully Vue.js application as a SPA.
-This makes clicking around blazing fast.

 ![Gridsome build](./images/gridsome-build.gif)